BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The shift toward using system on a chip platforms in micro servers is expected to take hold, particularly among cloud service providers.
-Intel can't afford to miss the boat on that
+Intel can't afford to miss the boat on that trend –a departure from the x86 server approach that the chip maker has done so well with.

-Intel Corp. disclosed plans this week to expand its product line of low power, high density chips once reserved for small computing devices to meet the demand for scale-out micro servers.
+Intel Corp. disclosed plans this week to expand its product line of low-power, high-density chips once reserved for small computing devices to meet the demand for scale-out micro servers.
 Intel had been involved with creating a specification for micro servers in 2011 and offers Atom processors for micro servers, but this is a new approach.

 News of the low-power, high density system on a chip (SoC) platforms for micro servers followed Intel's earnings call last week where the company's CEO admitted that the company hadn't moved fast enough to capture the ultra-mobile PC market.